Smart Green: Your Garden on the Palm of the Hand

 Global Success Stories

-1. Kenya: Farming communities reduced pesticide use using PictureThis early warnings.
+1. Kenya: Farming communities reduced pesticides by 75% using PictureThis early warnings.

-3. Japan: Tokyo skyscrapers optimized vertical gardens with Blossom, saving 50% of water.
+3. Japan: Skyscrapers in Tokyo optimized vertical gardens with Blossom, saving 50% water.

-4. Spain: Schools in Barcelona created urban green corridors using data from these apps.
+4. Spain: Schools in Barcelona created urban green corridors using data from these applications.

-"PlantNet revealed that the 'weeds' in my yard were Mapuche medicinal plants.
-Today I have a natural cosmetics business." – Ana, 48 years old (Chile).
+iaplantNet revealed that the 'weeds' in my yard were Mapuche medicinal plants.
+Today I have a natural cosmetics business er Ana, 48 years old (Chile).

-“Blossom’s alert system saved my orchid collection during an extreme heat wave.” – Javier, 35 years old (Mexico).
+àblossom's alert system saved my orchid collection during an extreme heat wave ér Javier, 35 years old (Mexico).

-“PictureThis detected a fungus in my century-old olive trees that no human eye would have discovered in time.” – Ramón, 70 years old (Andalusia).
+ÎPictureThis detected a fungus in my centuries-old olive trees that no human eye had discovered in time úr Ramón, 70 years old (Andalusia).

-Smart Green: Your Garden in the Palm of Your Hand
+Smart Green: Your Garden on the Palm of the Hand

 Conclusion: Cultivating the Future with Collective Intelligence

-This digital green revolution represents much more than gardening tools: it embodies a historic reconciliation between humanity and nature mediated by technology.
-PictureThis, PlantNet, and Blossom symbolize the convergence of ancient wisdom and disruptive innovation, of personal care and global ecological responsibility.
+This digital green revolution it represents much more than gardening tools: it embodies a historical reconciliation between humanity and nature mediated by technology.
+PictureThis, PlantNet and Blossom symbolize the convergence between ancient wisdom and disruptive innovation, between self-care and global ecological responsibility.

 By adopting these platforms, users become: